Tea tree oil as a bed bug remedy

-Research indicates tea tree oil works in three primary ways:
+So far, it is believed that tea tree oil works in three main ways:

-Bed bugs (Cimex lectularius) are small, reddish-brown insects measuring 4-5mm in length that feed exclusively on blood.
-These nocturnal pests hide in cracks, crevices, mattress seams, and furniture during daylight hours, emerging at night to feed.
+Bed bugs (Cimex lectularius) are very small, reddish-brown insects, measuring anywhere from 4-5mm, which feed exclusively on blood.
+These nocturnal pests hide during daylight hours in cracks, crevices, mattress seams, and furniture, coming out at night for a feast.

 ---|---|---|

-- Physical reactions: Itchy welts, allergic responses, secondary infections
+- Physical symptoms: Itchy welts, allergic reactions, secondary infections.

-- Financial burden: Treatment costs, replacement of infested items
+- Financial aspects: Cost of treatment, replacement of infested items.

-- Quality of life: Disrupted sleep, constant stress
+- Quality of Life: Disrupted sleep, continuous stress.

 Component | Concentration | Effect on Bed Bugs |